Georg Simmel: Later life

 In 1890, Georg married Gertrud Kinel, a philosopher who published under the pseudonym Marie-Luise Enckendorf, and under her own name.
 They lived a sheltered and bourgeois life, their home becoming a venue for cultivated gatherings in the tradition of the salon.
 They had one son, Hans Eugen Simmel, who became a medical doctor.
-Georg and Gertrud's granddaughter was the psychologist Marianne Simmel.
-Simmel also had a secret affair with his assistant Gertrud Kantorowicz, who bore him a daughter in 1907, though this fact was hidden until after Simmel's death.
+Their granddaughter was the psychologist Marianne Simmel.
+Simmel also had a secret affair with his assistant Gertrud Kantorowicz, who bore him a daughter in 1907, but this was hidden until after Simmel's death.

 In 1909, Simmel, Ferdinand Tönnies, Max Weber, and others, co-founded the German Society for Sociology.
 He served as a member of its first executive body.
-In 1914, Simmel received an ordinary professorship with chair, at the then German University of Strassburg, but did not feel at home there.
+In 1914, Simmel received an ordinary professorship with chair, at the then-German University of Strassburg, but did not feel at home there.
 Because World War I broke out, all academic activities and lectures were halted and lecture halls were converted to military hospitals.
-In 1915 he applied - without success - for a chair at the Heidelberg University.
+In 1915 he unsuccessfully applied for a chair at Heidelberg University.
 In 1917, Simmel stopped reading the newspapers and withdrew to the Black Forest to finish the book The View of Life (Lebensanschauung).
 Shortly before the end of the war in 1918, he died from liver cancer in Strasbourg.